 This should be the case regardless of whether the A1 certificate covers a period falling before, on, or after 31 December 2020.
-However, based on our experience we are aware that some EU countries like Germany are reluctant to issue A1 certificates with a date falling after 31 December 2020.
+However, based on our experience, we are aware that some EU countries, for example Germany, are reluctant to issue A1 certificates with a date falling after 31 December 2020.
 Consequently, double social security charges may arise.

 From 1 January 2021

 The social security position for employees whose posting or multistate employment arrangements start after 1 January will depend on whether the UK and EU reach agreement on social security coverage.

 The proposals that the UK put forward to the EU largely mirror the existing provisions on social security coverage for posted and multistate workers.